 There is no guarantee that we will be able to onboard newly contracted customers successfully, retain or renew existing agreements, maintain relationships with any of our customers or business partners on acceptable terms or at all, or collect amounts owed to us from insolvent customers or business partners.
-The loss of any of our large customers could have a material adverse impact on our business.
+The loss of or reduction in orders from any of our large customers could have a material adverse impact on our business.